corona0401/COMS4731-Final-Project-Colorization/README.md

 * Using the pre-trained model

-  We provide two pre-trained models. `color_net.pth` is our baseline model, in which we combines the classification output with the low-level image features. `color_net_global.pth` is our best model, in which we combines the global-level image features with the low-level image features.
+  We provide two pre-trained models. `colornet.pth` is our baseline model, in which we combines the classification output with the low-level image features. `colornet_global.pth` is our best model, in which we combines the global-level image features with the low-level image features.

   If you want to use `colornet.pth`: in `test.py`, run `python test.py`.
 The result will be in the result folder.